 A versatile performer, pianist Lauren Winkelman has appeared as both soloist and collaborator with orchestras, chamber music groups, instrumental soloists, and singers.
 She was educated at Baldwin-Wallace College (B.M., piano) and The Cleveland Institute of Music (M.M., accompanying) where she received the Gwendolyn Koldofsky Award for Accompanying.
 Her primary teachers have included Anne Epperson, Anita Pontremoli, and George Cherry; and she has held staff accompanying positions at the University of North Carolina School of the Arts, the Meadowmount School of Music, and the Killington Music Festival.
 As a freelance pianist in the Winston-Salem area, she has performed with UNCSA faculty, the Carolina Chamber Symphony Players, and the Winston Salem Youth Chorus.
 Mrs. Winkelman also has an avid interest in sacred music and is an active church musician, serving as the Music Ministry Associate and Organist at Knollwood Baptist Church.

-Chris started her tenure with the chorus as an active parent volunteer and her strengths coupled with her desire to see the chorus succeed are what drew her into the WSYC position she has held for over four years.
-She has extensive office management and bookkeeping skills, having served as Administrative Assistant in charge of Pilot Payroll at Leisure Air, Lab Technician at Bowman Gray School of Medicine and Billing/Inventory Clerk at Vol T. Blacknall Company, among other positions
+Chris started her tenure with the chorus as an active parent volunteer and her strengths coupled with her desire to see the chorus succeed are what drew her into the WSYC position she has held for over six years.
+Chris has worked with youth from preschool through high school in many volunteer capacities from teaching, youth groups, arts organizations and scouting.
+Helping youth reach their full potential has been her passion in life.
+She has extensive office management and bookkeeping skills, having served as Administrative Assistant in charge of Pilot Payroll at Leisure Air, Lab Technician at Bowman Gray School of Medicine and Billing/Inventory Clerk at Vol T. Blacknall Company, among other positions.